ciernyvlk/Challenges/Challenge4/metadata/writeup.md

 # Spider and his Webspider

-## What kind of tool I have to use?
+## What tool to use?

 Cost: 0%

-Crawler tool.
+Tool for crawling.

-## What payload/exploit I have to use?
+## What payload/exploit to use?

 Cost: 40%